 This History is an amazing work that ranks up there with the best Club sporting histories we have seen.
 The work started just on 30 years ago.
 Ross Anderson, our Club Director of Operations, has spent over 5,000 hours in producing the content of this History.
 David Carey, supported by Ross, spent just on 10 years sourcing every Seniors Scorebook / ‘D Sheet’ Team statistical season summary to build our Club Wisden.
 Since 1946 there are just a handful of seasons that are not recorded making our statistical history the envy of any Club.
 James Makin has taken this to the next level by building a database that allows the information to be managed and now feeds into MyCricket with systems based updates.

 As you read our History reflect for a moment on the privilege we all have of being involved in this great Club and the opportunity we have to make a contribution to our as yet unwritten history – our future.

 Andrew Miedler (President), Ross Anderson (Director Operations), Barry McDonald (Chairman)Read More

-As at the end of the 2016/17 season, we have inducted 22 life members.
+As at the end of the 2022/23 season, we have inducted 25 Life Members.
 Click below to read more...Read more

 The grounds we play on are some of the best in NSW.
 Read on to view the history of our grounds, as well as some special achievements of our players on them....Read More

-We field teams in the HKHDCA mens seniors, junior boys and junior girls, as well as running our Kanga cricket each Saturday.
-From humble beginnings, we are proud to have built our club up to the size it is today.Read More
+We field teams in the HK&HDCA Mens Seniors, Juniors (Mixed) and Junior Girls, as well as running our Junior Blasters (Kanga) cricket each Saturday abd Blowfly Cricket (Friday's).
+From humble beginnings, we are proud to have built our Club up to the size it is today.Read More